brentkaplan/beezdemand/README.md

 - Michael Amlung, Cognitive Neuroscience of Addictions Laboratory (www.cnalab.weebly.com)

+### Questions, Suggestions, and Contributions
+Have a question?
+Have a suggestion for a feature?
+Would you like to contribute?
+Email me at <bkaplan4@ku.edu>!

 ### Recommended Readings
 - Reed, D. D., Niileksela, C. R., & Kaplan, B. A. (2013).
 Behavioral Economics: A Tutorial for Behavior Analysts in Practice. *Behavior Analysis in Practice, 6* (1), 34–54.